-The Confidentiality Policy covers Parents Against Child Sexual Exploitation (Pace) staff and volunteers, management committee members, all Pace service users and Friends of Pace.
+The Confidentiality Policy covers Parents Against Child Exploitation (Pace) staff and volunteers, management committee members, all Pace service users and Friends of Pace.

 AIMS OF CONFIDENTIALITY POLICY